The Illusion of Generalization in Tabular Language Models: Findings

 However, searching T4 for a sample date-day pair from the test set revealed that there is indeed contamination.
 Querying for records containing both ``2021-11-30'' and ``Tuesday'' returned 844 matches from \emph{unrelated} tables.
 These tables have timestamped records that happen to include both the date and its corresponding day of week (Figure~\ref{fig:contamination}(b); extended examples in Table \ref{tab:peloton_date_matches} in Appendix~\ref{app:contamination_examples}).
 This constitutes \textit{task leakage}: the model can recall memorized date-day associations from hundreds of unrelated T4 tables rather than performing calendar arithmetic.
 The prediction task may thus reduce to recalling memorized associations rather than performing calendar arithmetic.
 This form of contamination is particularly concerning because it (a) evades standard deduplication, requiring task-specific analysis to detect, and (b) can inflate performance on any task reducible to widely-attested factual associations.

 \paragraph{Summary}

 Table~\ref{tab:contamination_summary} consolidates our findings.
+In aggregate, 8 of the top-10 datasets we examined exhibit some form of contamination, and 11 of the top-20 are stock-format quartile tasks of the type where we documented direct label exposure.
 The evidence reveals a consistent pattern that the highest-accuracy datasets in the Tabula-8B benchmark exhibit substantial contamination.
 These results have two implications.
 First, strong performance on these datasets cannot be interpreted as evidence of tabular reasoning.
 Second, the diversity of contamination mechanisms\footnote{See Limitations in Appendix~\ref{app:contamination_methodology}} suggests that standard row-level deduplication is insufficient for tabular benchmarks.
+Our search is targeted at top performers and therefore demonstrates the presence, not the absence, of contamination.
+Combined with Section~\ref{sec:format_learning}, where Tabula's advantage disappears on non-contaminated quartile datasets (Table~\ref{tab:stock_nonstock}), the observed pattern is consistent with memorization rather than coincidental overlap.